hengxin/jupiter-refinement-project/README.md

-# tlaplus-jupiter project
+# `jupiter-refinement-project`

-## What is this Project about?
+## What is this project about?
 This project is devoted to
 "formal specification and verification of a family of Jupiter protocols for implementing replicated lists".

 Jupiter protocol is a core of many collaborative editing systems.

-## Modules
+## TLA+ Modules
 The following figure shows the key modules in this project, where the solid line from module A to module B indicates that B "extends" A, and the dashed line from module A to module B indicates that B contains an "instance" of A.